dwavesystems/dwave-ocean-sdk/index.rst

 :ref:`gs`
 =========

-See how Ocean tools work together to solve hard problems on a D-Wave quantum computer.
+See how to install and use Ocean tools.

 :ref:`projects`
 ================

-Read Ocean tool documents.
+Access a particular tool's documentation and repository.

 :ref:`glossary`
 =================